Porg225/docs/pages/katalon-studio/docs/webui-close-window-url.md

 Example
 --------

-You want to close the window that has index 1.
+You want to close the window with the given URL.

 ```groovy
 import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint